 Odo Kobujutsu is one of the more diverse weapons systems of Okinawa.
 It employs practical strategies and powerful techniques.

-Odo Kobujutsu represents the lifelong work of Odo Seikichi who researched various methods of weapon usage under the tuteledge of masters Matayoshi, Toma, Kakazu, Nakamura and Seiko.
+This style represents the lifelong work of my teacher, Odo Seikichi, who researched various methods of weapon usage under the tuteledge of masters Matayoshi, Toma, Kakazu, Nakamura and Seiko.

 There is a difference!

 Many people call us seeking kendo classes.
-We do not teach kendo- there is no kendo in the Rhode Island area.
+We do not teach kendo and there are no kendo schools in Rhode Island.